hexbatch/apple-core/core-docs/y-core-expansions/interfaces.md

 Clicked attributes are not readable or writable by anything except their pairings.
 Any attributes that are not clicked on an interface are called exposed.

-A token can have more than one write attributes in a mutual, they are all written to at the same time.
+AN element can have more than one write attributes in a mutual, they are all written to at the same time.
 A write attribute can have more than one unique data being sent to them at one time, if there are multiple read attributes in other interfaces that meshes with it.
 If a write attribute is a json type, then these values are put into key value pairs.
 If the write attribute is a number or string or identity then it will get a random read from 2 or more sources.